 I'll try to keep this shortcut updated (providing flightstats.com doesn't do so first).
-Be sure you complete the setup process upon installing this shortcut.
+Be sure you complete the setup process in the Configure Settings Menu upon installing this shortcut.

-All user actions are at the top of the shortcut.
-If for whatever reason you need to scroll down, everything is documented with comments - action/followed by comment (description)
+If for whatever reason you need to enter the shortcut, everything is documented with comments - action/followed by comment (description)